 "First Amendment fight won't stop Arizona execution," is the updated AP filing, via the San Francisco Chronicle.

 Wood has one more last-ditch appeal for a stay of execution before the U.S. Supreme Court, Wood's attorney, Dale Baich said.

-Earlier coverage of Justice Sotomayor's dissent in the Alabama case begins at the link.
+Earlier coverage of the Arizona case begins at the link.